 The delicious food and drinks at the Weihnachtsmarkt Klagenfurt, locally called Christkindlmarkt, where stalls are brimming with a mouthwatering array of Christmas market specialties.

 Lebkuchen, traditional German gingerbread, is an inevitable sight at Christmas markets.
-It is not only the taste, a harmonious blend of sweet and spice, that makes Lebkuchen special.
+It is not only the taste, a harmonious blend of sweetness and spice, that makes Lebkuchen special.
 Often heart-shaped and inscribed with affectionate messages, these gingerbread treats double as edible Christmas decorations.

-Casting a delicious aroma throughout the market, bratwurst stand as one of the main draws.
+Casting a delicious aroma throughout the market, bratwurst stands as one of the main draws.
 These finely ground sausages, made from pork, beef, or veal, are typically served in a sliced open roll with a dollop of mustard or ketchup.
 Every bite of a warm, juicy bratwurst is a testament to Austria’s culinary expertise.

 Reibekuchen, or potato pancakes, have migrated from German Christmas markets to become an integral part of Austrian festivities.
-Grated potatoes are mixed with onions, egga and flour, then fried until crispy.
+Grated potatoes are mixed with onions, eggs and flour, then fried until crispy.
 Usually served with apple sauce, these golden pancakes cater to the palate that craves something savoury.

 On the sweeter side of things, schneeballen, meaning ‘snowballs’, have established their place in Christmas markets far beyond their German origin.
 These whimsical treats are made of shortcrust pastry, rolled out, cut into strips, shaped into a ball, and then deep-fried.
 They often come dusted with powdered sugar or covered in chocolate.